Aurora Hunt Aurora Hunt

 Upper Peninsula, Michigan Kp 5-6 Requires a moderate storm.
 Head to the dark shores of Lake Superior, facing completely north.

-Your 3-Step Action Plan for Tonight
+Your Tonight Action Plan

 1. Check the Live Bz (Interplanetary Magnetic Field)